DesignInTheBlack/Elevate/README.md

    Elevate treats the design system as the **foundation of all styling decisions**.
 Breakpoints, states, and tokens are managed as **runtime-validated constants**, ensuring that changes propagate consistently throughout the codebase.
 This enables large teams to scale their design systems without sacrificing alignment or maintainability.

 **Key Differentiator:**
-Elevate CSS integrates deeply with your design system, ensuring **coherence and scalability** as complexity grows.
+Elevate CSS integrates deeply with your design system, ensuring **coherence and scalability** as complexity grows over time.

 <br>